altocodenl/tagaway/readme.md

    - Deletes list of files/folders available in the PROVIDER's cloud.
    - If no listing was done, the route succeeds anyway.
    - If successful, the route returns no body.

+`POST /import/select/PROVIDER`
+   - Updates the list of selected folders for import from `PROVIDER`.
+   - Requires a finished list of files to be present; otherwise a 404 is returned.
+   - If the finished list of files finished in error, a 409 is returned.
+   - The body must be of the shape `{ids: [ID, ...]}`.
+   - If any of the ids doesn't belong to a folder id on the `PROVIDER`'s list, a 400 is returned.
+   - If there previously was an array of selected folder ids on the list, it will be overwritten.

 #### Debugging routes